Eremex/fxrtos-lite/README.md

     - FXDJ as dependency injection tool (i.e. 'fx-dj.py')
 - Enter directory for target core (i.e. 'cores\standard-cortex-m3')
 - Run 'build.bat' on Windows or 'make src' and then 'make lib' on Linux/Mac (ARM only)

+### How to apply
+The OS may be linked to the project as a binary or it can be added as set of source files in IDE.
+Demonstrations of use are located in [fxrtos-examples](https://github.com/Eremex/fxrtos-examples) repo.

 Limitations
 -----------